For the Love of the Good Bean: Celebrating International Coffee Day

 Once upon a time, Melbourne was considered the coffee capital of Australia, and Victoria the state that most celebrated café culture, but now Perth is giving Melbournians a run for their lattes.

-Nespresso’s Coffee Compendium revealed those from the west coast, in particular the people of Perth, are most likely to know where their coffee originates from (a reported 56%).
-In comparison, less than half of all Australians (49%) know where the coffee they drink comes from, which is surprising for a nation of coffee lovers – and amid all the current eco-fuss we’re currently making over consumerist habits.
+Nespresso’s Coffee Compendium recently revealed that folks in the west coast, in particular the people of Perth, are most likely to know where their coffee originates from (over 50% of those surveyed).
+In comparison, less than half of all Australians (49%) know where their comes from, which is surprising for a nation of coffee lovers – and amid all the current eco-fuss we’re currently making over consumerist habits.

 The brand’s findings were released in celebration of its Master Origin range, which boasts coffees from six different regions: Indonesia, Colombia, Mexico, Ethiopia, Nicaragua and India.
 The range is inspired by some of the world’s most exotic coffee sourcing regions – all with sustainable farming practices.